Reemaachar08/MCW-AI-led-business-process-automation/Hands-on lab/HOL step-by step - AI-led business process automation.md

     The second item in the search result **(3)** is an audio transcription.
 All the green highlighted sections are medical information that Text Analytics for Health identified.
 These keywords and their primary categories are used for further investigation either by keyword search **(1)** or faceted filtering **(4)**.
 You can always click the play button in the result view to listen to the actual patient-doctor dialog.

     In the case of Contoso, the hospital wanted to prioritize claims forms in the search result.
-Therefore the implementation includes two search queries to the claims index and audio index and combines the top-scoring items based on the business rule within the portal.
+Therefore, the implementation includes two search queries to the claims index and audio index and combines the top-scoring items based on the business rule within the portal.

 ## Exercise 4: Building custom PowerBI reports on healthcare data